-R. Joel Sirkes (1561 - 1640) added in his commentary Bayit Hadash after quoting Levush: "and all his words are in fact included in the words of R. Isaiah the Younger that we turn [also] southward as it is also written in the glosses [of Rema] on Shulhan Arukh" R. Yom Tov Lippman Heller (1579 - 1654) in his commentary on Rosh copied the text of Levush and noted that, as he can ascertain, the requirements of Levush are not respected.
-He personally turned southeastward when sitting left to the Ark.
-By contrast if he was sitting right to the Ark he would not dare giving the impression to turn aside from the Ark.
+R. Joel Sirkes (1561-1640) added in his commentary Bayit Hadash after quoting Levush: "and all his words are in fact included in the words of R. Isaiah the Younger that we turn [also] southward as it is also written in the glosses [of Rema] on Shulhan Arukh".

+R. Yom Tov Lippman Heller (1579-1654) in his commentary on Rosh copied the text of Levush and noted that, as far as he could ascertain, the requirements of Levush were not respected.
+He personally turned southeastward when sitting left of the Ark.
+By contrast if he was sitting right of the Ark he would not dare giving the impression of turning aside from the Ark.

 We see that these three important authorities considered that the opinion of Levush did not differ from that of R. Isaiah the younger and Rema.
-For them the additional explanation of Levush did not add or change anything to the ruling of Rema.39 They were probably not acquainted with the new map of Mercator and they were not struck by an anomaly in the explanation of Levush.
-They probably understood the subject according of the principle of the great circle as certainly did Rema.
+For them the additional explanation of Levush did not add or change anything to the ruling of Rema.37 They were probably not acquainted with the new map of Mercator and they were not struck by an anomaly in the explanation of Levush.
+They probably understood the subject according of the principle of the great circle, as certainly did Rema.